Hoonism/PC_MVP/firebase-config.md

 Replace the values with your actual Firebase configuration values.

-## 5. Restart Development Server
+## 7. Restart Development Server
-After adding the environment variables, restart your development server:
+After adding the environment variables and updating storage rules, restart your development server:
 ```bash
 npm run dev
 ```

-Your Firebase authentication should now be working!
+Your Firebase authentication and storage should now be working!

+## Important Notes
+- The storage rules allow public read access to storybook images (required for image URLs to work)
+- Only authenticated users can upload/modify their own images
+- Make sure to deploy the storage rules before uploading images